 “Meridian” received much acclaim and Alice accepted a

 When the movie “The Color Purple” premiered in her hometown of Eatonton, Alice received a hero’s welcome and parade in her honor.
 Her sister Ruth began “The Color Purple Foundation” which does charitable work for education.

 In 1984 Alice published her third volume of poetry, “Horses Make a Landscape Look More Beautiful.”
 She followed this in 1988 with her second book of essays, “Living By the Word.”
 In 1989 she published her epic novel “The Temple of My Familiar.”

 In 1996 Alice published “The Same River Twice: Honoring the Difficult” in which she describes through essays and journal entries the loss of her beloved mother and her own battle with Lyme disease and depression.
-The book also contains Alice’s own version of the screenplay to “The Color Purple” and many of her notes and remembrances from the making of her novel into a film.
+The book also contains Alice’s own version of the screenplay to “The Color Purple” and many of her notes and remembrances from the making of her novel into

 The next year Alice published another non-fiction title “Anything We Love Can Be Saved: A Writer’s Activism” with more essays inspired by her ever-expanding political activism.
-Alice remains an outspoken activist on issues of oppression and power and championing the victims of racism, sexism, and military-industrialism.
+Alice remains an outspoken activist on issues of oppression and power and championing the victims of racism, sexism,